 This four-week AE is an extension of the Global Health ISC and aims to provide clinical experience in the care of patients in low- and middle-income countries (LMICs), most often in resource-constrained environments.
 Students will assess the most common health problems encountered at the site, the usual treatment protocols, and how management differs from that in the U.S. or other developed countries.
 Students will learn how treatment and treatment decisions are influenced by local contexts, policies, and cultural components.
 In this AE, students will mindfully and ethically draw on their ‘resourcefulness’ to navigate the various constraints of working in resource-constrained settings.
 The hospital or clinic site is arranged by the student and approved by course director.
 Approval can be facilitated by Vanderbilt faculty involvement at the site.
 Students may elect to combine clinical work with language immersion studies (particularly Spanish).
 If the intended location is on the State Department Travel Alert List, additional approval will be required.
 Students are responsible for covering all of their personal expenses associated with the course and travel, but small amounts of funding may be available.

-Some of our AE partner sites include:
+Our AE partner sites include:

-- China: Qilu Hospital of Shandong University – focus on Chinese Traditional Medicine, EM, Internal Med, OB/GYN, Pediatrics, Surgery, Anesthesia
+- China: Qilu Hospital of Shandong University

-- Jordan: Jordan University Hospital – focus on Pediatrics with opportunities to study Oncology
+- Jordan: Jordan University Hospital

-- Mozambique: Universidade Eduardo Mondlane – focus on Pediatrics and Lab Sciences
+- Mozambique: Universidade Eduardo Mondlane

-- Zambia: University of Zambia (UNZA)/ University Teaching Hospital (UTH) – focus on EM, Internal Med, OB/GYN, Anesthesia, Pediatrics
+- Zambia: University of Zambia (UNZA)/ University Teaching Hospital (UTH)

-Recent medical student global health research:
+Past medical student global health research projects:

 - Patient perspectives on opt-out HIV screening in a Guyanese emergency department